arj119/Reddit-Article-Fetching-Web-App/README.md

 This is my submission for the Cisco web apps exercise.
 Deployed on Heroku at https://subredditfrontend.herokuapp.com

-#Running Locally
+# Running Locally

 To run locally (starting from project directory):

-In one terminal shell firstly run 'cd Server' and then 'npm install && npm start'.
+In one terminal shell firstly run 'cd Server' and then 'npm install && npm start' runs on port 8080.
-In another terminal shell firstly  'cd Frontend' and then 'npm install && npm run dev'.
+In another terminal shell firstly  'cd Frontend' and then 'npm install && npm run dev' runs on port 4200.

 # Backend
 I developed an Node ExpressJs back end server which will firstly let the user search Reddit's Subreddit directory with a given search